Visiting Scientist at Los Alamos National Laboratory

-I am not scheduled to teach any classes in the 2014–15 academic year.
-In 2013–14, I taught EEC 277, Graphics Architecture in the winter and EEC 171, Parallel Architecture in the spring.
+In 2016–17, I am teaching EEC 277, Graphics Architecture in the winter, and EEC 171, Parallel Architecture in the spring.
 My 2009 EEC 277 course is now on iTunes U and YouTube (slides).
 More information on my courses can be found on my teaching page.

 I am currently a professor of electrical and computer engineering at the University of California, Davis.
 I began my appointment at Davis in January 2003, was promoted to associate professor on 1 July 2008, and was promoted to professor on 1 July 2014.

 I earned my Ph.D. in November 2002 in the Computer Systems Laboratory, Department of Electrical Engineering, Stanford University.
 At Stanford I was a member of the Concurrent VLSI Architecture Group and the Computer Graphics Laboratory.
 I was an architect of the Imagine Stream Processor, working closely with the Imagine team and my advisor, Bill Dally.
 My dissertation research explored polygon rendering on stream architectures such as Imagine.
 My CV (with publication list) can be found here (pdf).